mike-344/todo-list/README.md

 #Todo list

-Todo list app in javascript, html and css
+This is a simple Todo List application built entirely with vanilla JavaScript, HTML, and CSS—no frameworks or libraries.

 Link to project: https://mike-344.github.io/todo-list/